csokapeter/AiRobo/ros/README.md

-# ROS 2 and Unity Integration Setup
+# ROS 2 and Unity Integration Setup on linux
 The project was made using ROS2 foxy and Unity version 2022.3.20f1

 ## Prerequisites